 - An integrated model of care is one that blends health, social, education, justice and community services; is responsive to high needs populations; supports equity of access to and quality of services; and has a focus on determinants of health, particularly in early childhood, that set a pattern for later life.

-- The government is committed to a social investment approach which means investing early in people’s lives (from pre-conception through to early childhood).
+- The government is committed to investing early in people’s lives (from pre-conception through to early childhood).

 - Key drivers are persisting inequalities, a growing and ageing population, the unsustainability of a siloed and disease-focused model, and developments in technology (such as genomics, robotics and nanotechnology) that will change health care in ways not yet imagined.